Tropaeolum, also known as Nasturtium, is a genus of about 70 species in the family Tropaeolaceae, native to Central and South America.

 Nasturtium vary in height from 20 cm (8 inches) to 3 metres (10 ft), depending on species.

 The plant is suitable for sandy and loamy soils with a pH between 5.5 and 7.5.
-It grows in nutritionally poor soil.
+It also grows in nutritionally poor soil.